Seven Sisters Walk Done n Dusted.

 The river lot runs through Cahor and onward down towards an area we visited for a picnic by the river and to visit a historic village called Saint-Cirq-Lapopie.
 A photograph is the equivalent to a thousand words.
 How could you describe everything you have seen on every walk you have gone to?
 A collection of photos with a few snippets is probably sufficient.
 Depending whether I have anything significant to say about an area or life in general, a blog can really only say so much.

 Before visiting France I spent a nice weekend in Newcastle and the coast and the weather was perfect.
 June has to be my favourite month.

 A perfect day in Tynemouth this photo could be anywhere but it was truly lovely, very relaxing.

 One of my very favourite sights has to be the bridges over the Tyne, this was taking from the riverside having pub lunch on a Sunday in June.

-The night before walking back from The Cluney having seen The Rezillos this was taken with a camera phone , It was a beautiful evening , there was hardly anyone around as well which was strange, the revellers for some reason don’t make it down to the river!! they stay in town.
+The night before walking back from The Cluney having seen The Rezillos this was taken with a camera phone .I’m not sure why I haven’t got into a camera phone at this stage.
+It was a beautiful evening, there was hardly anyone around as well which was strange.
+The revellers for some reason don’t make it down to the river!! they stay in town.

-My last walk with the group was the 12th of July, it was warm, but not a clear day.
+MOVING to FURTHER ventures with the walking group on the 12th of July, it was warm, but not a clear day.
 The walk was a circular walk from Dover, we could not see France as it was not clear enough.